 So we might not be able to lip read, and as much as we talk to our plants they aren’t talking back so here are the best things to spot from what they are trying to tell you from their leaves.

-They’re brown and crunchy = your plant is thirsty
+plant leaves dry and crispy = your plant is thirsty

 There is often a middle stage between them getting brown, which is the best moment to water but it’s never too late to try.